-Forums can be especially helpful as they can give you access to a whole community of people at different experience levels, but facing the same problems as you do.
-Also, the most prominent affiliate marketing forums work on a subscription basis so you can treat them as your support group for as long as you need it.
-Opening follow alongs and sharing your daily or weekly progress with the community can give you some very good insights on how the best of the best run their campaigns.
+Forums can be especially helpful as they can give you access to a whole community of affiliate marketers at different experience levels, but facing the same problems as you do.
+Also, the most prominent affiliate marketing forums work on a subscription basis so you can treat them as your support group for as long as you need them.
+Opening follow alongs and sharing your daily or weekly progress with the community can give you some very good insights on how the best of the best run their marketing campaigns.

 How expensive are the additional affiliate marketing tools?

 An affiliate network and a traffic source are essential to start in affiliate marketing.
 But there are additional affiliate marketing tools that can come in handy sooner or later.
 Let me go over the usual set of extra affiliate marketing tools that become quite important the more advanced you get.

 Affiliate Tracking Software

 Tracking software is the most important out of the additional tools.
 It’s so important that we can even say it’s essential!
 You can start affiliate marketing without a tracker… but you definitely cannot optimize your campaigns without it.
 Affiliate tracking software allows you to gain access to granular data regarding your campaigns.
 And it’s impossible to scale your campaigns and optimize them correctly without that data.